Campfire Creamy Polenta with Fresh Corn

 I may earn a small commission from some of the links on this page if you make a purchase, at no extra cost to you.
 I only recommend products I genuinely believe in and already have or would purchase myself.

-Stop scraping the bottom of the pot so that the burnt pieces don’t mix into everything.
-As long as the burnt layer stays attached to the bottom of the pot, the rest of the polenta won’t taste burnt.
+If the polenta starts to stick or burn: Stop scraping the bottom of the pot so the burnt bits don’t mix in.
+As long as that layer stays stuck to the bottom, the rest should still taste great.

 Substitutions